 - Technical difficulties.
 The internet is fickle, and it was even fickler a decade ago.

 - Copyright is a bitch.

 - Personal choice.
-(Related to "most of it was shit".)
+(Related to "most of it was rubbish".)

 - Times change, people move on.
 Some things I did ten years ago embarrass me, now.
 Some don't.

-- Most of it was shit.
+- Most of it was rubbish.
 Sorry.
 Just trying to hammer that one home.